When: Wednesday, May 13th, 2.30–6 pm

 Theatrical readings presenting Fosse, Lygre, Isakstuen and Grønskag

-Following a short break, the stage will be set for theatrical readings from works by Jon Fosse, Arne Lygre, Monica Isakstuen and Kristofer Blindheim Grønskag, four playwrights whose writing has shaped and challenged Nordic theatre in distinct ways.
+Following a short break, the stage will be set for theatrical readings, produced by Foregin Affairs, from works by Jon Fosse, Arne Lygre, Monica Isakstuen and Kristofer Blindheim Grønskag, four playwrights whose writing has shaped and challenged Nordic theatre in distinct ways.

 The readings lead naturally into a conversation moderated by Nancy Durrant with playwrights Isakstuen and Grønskag, accompanied by literary agent Gina Winje (Winje Agency) and Tom Remlov (Songbird Agency), offering insight into their creative processes, artistic motivations, and experiences reaching audiences beyond Norway.